zacharygriffee/dagify/readme.md

 # Dagify

-Dagify is a lightweight, functional-reactive programming (FRP) library that allows you to create reactive nodes—both stateful and computed—that automatically propagate changes through a directed acyclic graph (DAG) of dependencies.
-It provides RxJS-compatible APIs along with features like batched updates, error handling, completion, and flexible subscription options.
+Dagify is a lightweight functional-reactive programming (FRP) library that allows you to create reactive nodes—both stateful and computed—that automatically propagate changes through a directed acyclic graph (DAG) of dependencies.
+It provides RxJS-compatible APIs along with features like batched updates, error handling, completion, flexible subscription options, and auto-detection of asynchronous sources.

 ## Features

-- **Stateful Nodes:** Create nodes that hold a value and can be updated manually.
+- **Stateful Nodes:**
+  Create nodes that hold a value and can be updated manually.
+  Dagify automatically detects if a node’s initial value is asynchronous (e.g. an RxJS Observable or Promise) and marks it as such.

-- **Computed Nodes:** Derive new nodes from one or more dependencies that automatically recompute when any dependency changes.
+- **Computed Nodes:**
+  Derive new nodes from one or more dependencies that automatically recompute when any dependency changes.
+Computed functions can return either a plain (synchronous) value or an asynchronous source (Promise or Observable).
+In the latter case, the node is flagged as asynchronous.

-- **Reactive Graph Support:** Organize nodes into a `ReactiveGraph` for structured dependency management.
+- **Reactive Graph Support:**
+  Organize nodes into a `ReactiveGraph` for structured dependency management and automatic cycle prevention.

-- **RxJS Observable Integration:** Observables passed as dependencies are automatically converted into reactive nodes.
+- **RxJS Observable Integration:**
+  Observables passed as dependencies are automatically converted into reactive nodes.
+Computed nodes can also return observables for asynchronous computations.

-- **Batched Updates:** Group multiple updates together so that subscribers receive only the final value.
+- **Batched Updates:**
+  Group multiple updates together so that subscribers receive only the final value.

-- **Skip Subscriptions:** Option to subscribe without receiving an initial value.
+- **Skip Subscriptions:**
+  Subscribe without receiving an initial value.

-- **Error Handling:** Computed nodes propagate errors via an `error` callback.
+- **Error Handling:**
+  Computed nodes propagate errors via an `error` callback.

+- **Completion:**
-- **Completion:** Nodes can be marked complete so that no further updates are emitted.
+  Nodes can be marked as complete so that no further updates are emitted.

-- **Once Subscriptions:** Subscribe once and automatically unsubscribe after the first emission.
+- **Once Subscriptions:**
+  Subscribe once and automatically unsubscribe after the first emission.

-- **Automatic Dependency Cleanup:** Computed nodes automatically clean up their dependency subscriptions when there are no active subscribers and reinitialize them when needed.
+- **Automatic Dependency Cleanup:**
+  Computed nodes automatically clean up their dependency subscriptions when there are no active subscribers and reinitialize them when needed.

-- **Cycle Prevention:** The `ReactiveGraph` class ensures that adding edges between nodes does not create cycles.
+- **Cycle Prevention:**
+  The `ReactiveGraph` class ensures that adding edges between nodes does not create cycles.

-- **RxJS Compatibility:** Built on a Subject-like API for seamless interoperability.
+- **RxJS Compatibility:**
+  Built on a Subject-like API for seamless interoperability with RxJS.

-- **Custom RxJS Operator:** `takeUntilCompleted()` operator allows observables to complete when another observable completes.
+- **Custom RxJS Operator:**
+  The `takeUntilCompleted()` operator allows observables to complete when another observable (such as a node) completes.

 ## Installation